I Land Related Documents

 d) Fire NOC (from the Fire Department) – No Objection Certificate (NOC) from Fire and Rescue Department is also required for initiating the construction activities.

-e) NOC from Pollution Control Board (PCB) – No Objection Certificate (NOC) from Pollution Control Board is required for starting the construction related activities.
+e) NOC from Pollution Control Board (Consent to establish and consent to operate) – Consent to Establish (CTE approval) from Pollution Control Board is required for starting the construction related activities.
+Also, it is mandatory to obtain Consent to Operate (CTO approval) prior to commencement of the operation activities.

 III Possession Related Documents